dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Style-Transfer/README.md

 Create the TensorFlow model using the previously downloaded images.

-1. Navigate to the **src** folder: `cd src`.
+1. Navigate to the **src** folder: `cd src`
 1. Run the training script: `python train.py --input_dir ../data --output_dir ../output --log_dir ../log --gpu_id 0 --batch_size 16`

 > ALERT:
 > The training lasts for about 4 hours, so consider using a tool like [screen](https://linuxize.com/post/how-to-use-linux-screen/) so you can keep your process running if the ssh connection fails.
-You should also make sure that TensorFlow v.
-1.13.2 is installed in your VM.

 > NOTE:
 > The parameters indicate the training images path, the output and log directories, the GPU to use, and batch size that will be used in the training process.

-1. Once the training is finished, check the **output** directory: `ls ../output/checkpoint`.
-You should see the following files:
+1. Once the training is finished, check the **output** directory: `ls ../output/checkpoint` You should see the following files:

 ![Checkpoints](./checkpoints.png)